prasanthgsr9/mywebclass-agile-docs/documentation/templates/theme/initiatives/initiative_template.md

 Assumptions:
-All necessary resources and tools will be available for the team to complete the project Team members will be able to complete assigned tasks within the given timeline
+All necessary resources and tools will be available for the team to complete the project Team members will be able to complete assigned tasks within the given timeline The website owner might want to run these tests on a quarterly basis to ensure that the website remains up-to-date and optimized for performance.

 Risks:
 Technical issues or errors during website development and integration